AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/channels.md

 ## Ad-Hoc Networks

 A Network without an <ItemLink id="controller" />
-is considered to be Ad-Hoc, and can support up to 8 channel-using devices.
+is considered to be Ad-Hoc, and can support up to 8 channel using devices.
 Once you exceed 8 devices, the network's channel-using devices will shut down.
-You can either remove devices, or add an <ItemLink id="controller" />.
+You can either remove devices or add an <ItemLink id="controller" />.

 Unlike with controller-equipped networks, [smart cables](../items-blocks-machines/cables.md) on ad-hoc networks will show the number of channels in use network-wide instead of the number of channels flowing through that specific cable.

-While using ad-hoc networks each device will use 1 channel network-wide.
+While using ad-hoc networks, each device will use 1 channel network-wide.
 This is very different from how <ItemLink id="controller" />s allocate channels based on shortest route.